For those buying into the Christmas Debt extravaganza, you can expect a hefty financial start to the new year.

 - Library Teacher

-Some of you probably gift the bus driver, crossing guard and principle of the school as well.
+Some of you probably gift the bus driver, crossing guard, and school principal as well.

 Where does it end?